 Sophomore College: Water in the West: A trip down the Colorado River through the Grand Canyon

 Social Ecology Lab Group (ongoing)

-Ardoin, N.M., Biedenweg, K., and O'Connor, K.* (Accepted.)
+Ardoin, N.M., Biedenweg, K., and O'Connor, K.* (In press.)
 Evaluation in Residential Environmental Education: An applied literature review of intermediary outcomes.
 Applied Environmental Education and Communication.

 Gould, R. K.,* Ardoin, N.M., Woodside, U., Satterfield, T., Hannahs, N., and Daily, G. C. 2014.
 The Forest Has a Story: Cultural Ecosystem Services in Kona, Hawai’i.
 Ecology & Society.

 Rich, H.* and Ardoin, N.M.
 2014.
 Teacher and Administrator Perceptions of School Gardens in Cape Town, South Africa.
 Children, Youth and Environments.

 Gould, R.K.,* Klain, S., Ardoin, N.M., Woodside, U., Hannahs, N., Satterfield, T., Chan, K., Levine, J., and Daily, G.C.
 2014.
 Eliciting Nonmaterial Values with a Protocol for Place-Based Explorations of Cultural Ecosystem Services.
 Conservation Biology.

 Ardoin, N.M., Gould, R.K.,** Kelsey, E., and Fielding-Singh, P. 2014.
 Collaborative and Transformational Leadership in the Environmental Realm.
 Journal of Environmental Policy & Planning. doi: ~10.1080/1523908X.2014.954075